vbharadwaj-bk/OpenEquivariance/README.md

 higher multiplicities is the first argument.
 Our results are identical to e3nn up to a reordering of the input weights.

-Our code include correctness checks, but the configuration space is large.
+Our code includes correctness checks, but the configuration space is large.
 If you notice a bug, let us know in a Github issue.
 We'll try our best to correct it or document the problem here.

 We do not (yet) support: